slamora/brackets-wiki/Extension-API-Research.md

 ## Open questions

-* See inline note above
+* **Open question:** See inline note above re priority of NPM-style loader resolution work
+* **Open question:** Should we deprecate `require()` paths that lack a "./" prefix?
+This is more consistent with Node and the module loaders we might use for Brackets.
+We could do it without breaking extensions since the deprecated `brackets.getModule()` API could continue to work the old way.

 #### Resolved questions